AnimeshSinha1309/aicrowd-racing/docs/runtime.md

 These files are used to construct your **AIcrowd submission docker containers** in which your code will run.

-In case you are advanced user, you can check other methods to specify the runtime [here](https://discourse.aicrowd.com/t/how-to-specify-runtime-environment-for-your-submission/2274), which includes adding your own `Dockerfile` directly.
+* `Dockerfile` -- **For advanced users only**. `Dockerfile` gives you more flexibility on defining the software runtime used during evaluations.
+Please note that you should only use `aicrowd/learn-to-race:base` as the base image in your `Dockerfile`.
+If you have a use case that needs to use a different base image, please get in touch with us.

 ----

-👋 In case you have any doubts or need help, you can reach out to us via Challenge [Discussions](https://www.aicrowd.com/challenges/iclr-2021-learn-to-race/discussion) or [Discord](https://discord.gg/fNRrSvZkry).
+👋 In case you have any doubts or need help, you can reach out to us via Challenge [Discussions](https://www.aicrowd.com/challenges/learn-to-race-autonomous-racing-virtual-challenge/discussion) or [Discord](https://discord.gg/fNRrSvZkry).